Stevie1704/aicodec/README.md

 aicodec revert
 ```

 This command opens the same review UI, but this time it shows the changes required to restore your files to their state before the last `apply` operation.
-Select the changes you wish to undo and click **"Revert Selected Changes"**.